szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **Constitution** bonuses
   - It makes the HP bonus progression more streamlined, similar to NWN and 3.5e.
 The HP bonus is now 1 HP per 2 levels, starting at 12.
 It grows up to +7 HP at constitution 24 and 25.
   - Non-fighter classes also get a HP bonus from 12 Constitution, however, it grows less, and less quickly, up to +4 at 20 Constitution.
 This still improves vanilla, where they can only get +2 at most at Constitution 16. +1 HP is granted at constitution 12-14, +2 at 15-16, +3 at 17-19, and +4 at 20+.
-  - Regeneration by constitution starts at 18 constitution but it will be very slow.
+  - Regeneration by constitution starts at 18 constitution, but it will be very slow.
 It starts at 1 HP every 300 seconds at 18, then 240, 180, 160, 140, 120, 90, and finally 60 seconds at 25 constitution.
   - Fatigue bonuses start at constitution 12, but it only grows above vanilla values at 25 Constitution.
   - HP Penalties for constitution also start at 8 Constitution and increase every 2 Constitution below, except 1 Constitution, where it jumps from -4 to -5 directly.
 - **Dexterity** bonuses